HaveAGitGat/Tdarr/updater/README.md

 Run /Tdarr_WebUI/Tdarr_WebUI

 Visit http://localhost:8265/ and the Tdarr UI should be visible.
 The connected node should appear on the 'Tdarr' tab.

-Else close everything down and run /Tdarr_Desktop/Tdarr_Desktop which will by default start a server and a local node.
+For Tdarr Desktop, run /Tdarr_Desktop/Tdarr_Desktop which will by default start a server and a local node.

-A new config /Tdarr_Desktop_Config.json will be created:
+A new config /configs/Tdarr_Desktop_Config.json will be created:

     {
       "Tdarr_Node": true,